 Another way to improve upon Apple Music's standard one-month free trial is to buy an Apple audio product through the Apple Store.
-Purchases of Apple earbuds, including AirPods (2nd and 3rd Generations) and AirPods Pro, along with the AirPods Max headphones, all come with a free six-month Apple Music trial when bought through the official website.
-Beats products (also owned by Apple) currently only offers the six-month free Apple Music trial on selected products, so be sure to check before you complete your purchase.
+Purchases of its HomePod and HomePod Mini smart speakers, as well as AirPods headphones and earbuds including AirPods (2nd and 3rd Generations), AirPods Pro 2, and AirPods Max headphones, all come with a free six-month Apple Music trial when bought through the official website.
+Beats products (also owned by Apple) offer the six-month free Apple Music trial on selected products also — be sure to check before you buy.

 Apple Music free trial via Shazam